CumulusNetworks/docs/content/cumulus-linux-517/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

    cumulus@switch:~$ nv set system telemetry export ipfix port 4317 cumulus@switch:~$ nv config apply
    ```

+   You can configure only one IPFIX destination; exporting IPFIX is too performance intensive to export to multiple destinations.

 2. Specify the interval in seconds for IPFIX template and metadata export.
 You can specify a value between 1 and 86400.
 The default is 30 seconds.